team-bytelab/catalystpay-php-sdk/README.md

 ## Catalyst Pay Registration Tokens

-### 1) Go to root project and you can use this PaymentSDK class for Prepare the checkout and create the registration form in your PHP code as follows
+### 1) Go to root project and you can use this catalystPaySDK class for Prepare the checkout and create the registration form in your PHP code as follows

 ```php
 require_once 'vendor/autoload.php';